Old Norwegian Sheep and Their Durable Wool

 Spelsau, which now exist only in remnant flocks, grow wool that is prized by knitters and textile crafters for its unique properties.
-The sheep’s woolen coat is two-layered—with a tough, water-resistant outer layer, and fine inner layer that can be sorted for softer yarns.
+The sheep’s woolen coat is two-layered—with a tough, water-resistant outer layer, and a fine inner layer that can be sorted for softer yarns.

 Today, spelsau yarn can be hard for crafters to come by, as the wool can’t be sorted by machines and tends to be exported for rough carpets.
 Then there’s the fact that most commercial farmers maintain flocks of cross-bred sheep, which produce more meat.
 Nonetheless, there are some small farmers still trying to make a go of a life their ancestors lived for centuries.